 Predicting Airline Passenger Demand (BBS, p.
 50)

-A question of interest: How might one go about predicting future demand in a growth industry?
+A question of interest: How might one predict future demand in a growth industry?

+Forecasts are useful for various applications, such as locking in supplies or assessing the success of a change in services or advertising.

+We’ll develop a short-term forecast in this example.
+Methods covered in Stat 621 allow us to build long-term forecasts.

 By understanding the variation in demand, we can both

-get a useful prediction of future demand,
+Get a useful prediction of future demand, and

-and provide a range that indicates the accuracy of our prediction.
+Provide a range that indicates the accuracy of our prediction.